joinself/academy/examples/solutions/signing-tenacy-agreement/README.md

 - No passwords or traditional credentials

 **📄 Digital Signatures**
-- Legally binding digital signatures
+- Legally binding digital signatures with real credential verification
-- PDF agreement generation and storage
+- PDF agreement generation and storage with evidence attachment
-- Cryptographic proof of signature
+- Cryptographic proof of signature with extracted claims validation
+- Robust response processing for different credential structures

 **🔄 Real-time Updates**
 - Live status checking for authentication